mattbierner/gen.js/README.md

     g(); -> b = 1

-As the custom continuation demonstrates, yield and break continuation factories return a continuation that actualy performs the executed behavior.
+As the custom continuation demonstrates, yield and break continuation factories return a continuation that actually performs the executed behavior.
 Factories can define behaviors to execute when the continuation is created and when the continuation is actually executed.
 The result of the continuation is what the generator function actually returns.